top of page

 📈 Capital gains tax

-Paid when reselling the property
+Paid when selling the property

 🏛️ Wealth tax (IFI)